AndrewEC/py-rot-cipher/README.md

 After installation, you can apply and reverse the rotational cipher on a string using `python run.py apply string_to_encode` and `python run.py reverse string_to_decode` respectively.

-Additionally, you can apply and reverse versioned rotational cipher on a string using `python run.py apply-versioned A string_to_encode` and `python run.py reverse-versioned string_to_decode` respectively.
+Additionally, you can apply and reverse a versioned rotational cipher on a string using `python run.py apply-versioned A string_to_encode` and `python run.py reverse-versioned string_to_decode` respectively.